 Log in to your account dashboard, for instance, and you don't have to hunt for a Download link.
 The website detects the type of device you're using, displays a Download button for that client, and enables grabbing a copy with one click.

-If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Kindle Fire, Mac, Android, Linux and more.
+If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Amazon Fire, Mac, Android, Linux and more.
 Tapping any of these displays more download links and instructions.

 Even these are far more helpful than you would expect.
 Tap the 'Android' link with most VPNs and you'll probably just be redirected to Google Play.
 ExpressVPN has a Play Store link, but it also gives you a QR code, a button to email yourself a setup link (ideal if you need to install it on another device), and even an option for experts to directly download the APK file.

 In a neat setup touch, ExpressVPN doesn't force you to find and manually enter your username and password.
 Instead, all you have to do is copy the unique activation code displayed on your download page, and paste it into the client when you're asked.
 The software then automatically sets up your login credentials, and you won't have to think about usernames and passwords, at all.
 (Very handy if, say, you're using a password manager and don't even know what your passwords are.)

 Your other option is to set up a third-party OpenVPN client.
 ExpressVPN makes this much easier by providing sensibly named OVPN configuration files (my_expressvpn_argentina_udp.ovpn, as opposed to something like NordVPN's ar1.nordvpn.com.udp1194.ovpn), and we had the OpenVPN Connect client up and running within minutes.